matsuobasho/codegen_model_comparison/project_analysis.md

 ## The questions
 So I wanted to know:
 * What LMs can we test?
-* How much do they improve if we finetuned them as oppoosed to just using them out of the box?
+* How much do they improve if we finetuned them as opposed to just using them out of the box?
 * How good (or bad) is the code they generate?
 Does it even run?